bozho/console/README.md

         + New behavior settings:
           "Allow closing the last tab/view"
           "Confirm before closing multiple tabs/views"
+        + Color map per tab
+        + Color map can be imported from another configuration file
-        * caption was removed when border was unchecked
+        * Caption was removed when border was unchecked

 Changes in 1.06.0 (24 Mar 2013)